RUBi-ZA/MODE-TASK/docs/source/theory.rst

 Incremental PCA
 ----------------

-A major bottleneck in speed of PCA calculation is the availability of computer memory during the loading of a MD trajectory.
+A major bottleneck in the speed of PCA calculation is the availability of computer memory during the loading of a MD trajectory.
 IPCA is a memory efficient variant of PCA, where only most substantial singular vectors are used to project the input data to a lower dimension.
 The IPCA algorithm uses a batch data loading approach and the incremental storage of various variables, thus achieving higher memory efficiency.
-MODE-TASK has implemented the IPCA on MD trajectory available through scikit-learn Python library and original algorithm [6]_ [7]_.
+MODE-TASK has implemented IPCA on MD trajectory, available through scikit-learn Python library on the original algorithm [6]_ [7]_.

 .. rubric:: References